 London is a collection of diverse boroughs, each offering a unique insight and experience into the historical and regal city.
 And the food’s good too.

-You can now experience the Qantas Dreamliner flying non-stop between Perth and London.
+Experience the Qantas Dreamliner flying non-stop between Perth and London.
 Plus speed through UK border control when you apply for the Registered Traveller service.
 You won't have to fill in a landing card and can use UK/EU lanes and ePassport gates (at selected airports).
 Charges and conditions apply.

 - Head to the Columbia Road Flower Market and enjoy tea and bagels at Café Columbia